54 Regent Studios

 After founding a voluntary collective designing and delivering community buildings in Europe - and gaining wide ranging experience in established practices - they set up OEB to offer an imaginative and inclusive approach to architecture.

 Now a talented team of six, the studio has cultivated a supportive culture where ideas and exploration are combined with a rigorous process of design and delivery.

 Tessa is a registered architect with extensive experience working on projects in sensitive historic environments, for both public and private clients.

-Tessa Baird is a registered architect with extensive experience working on projects of varied type and scale, often in sensitive historic environments.
-She has led design teams with multiple participants through all RIBA stages, ensuring design integrity is maintained through technical resolution and construction.
+Tessa has led design teams with multiple participants through all RIBA stages, ensuring design integrity is maintained through technical resolution and construction.

-Tessa serves on the London Borough of Tower Hamlets Conservation and Design Advisory Panel.
+Tessa teaches at Central St Martins, and serves on the London Borough of Tower Hamlets Conservation and Design Advisory Panel.